FE Nautilus Scripts

 End of the List of Code-Links.

-How the code samples (above) are presented - and other code notes :
+How the code samples are presented - and download code notes :

 Alternatively, use the 'Find text' option of your web browser to look for keywords on this page.
 For example, when looking for examples of scripts using the 'ffmpeg' or 'mencoder' command, use a keyword like 'ffmpeg' or 'mencoder' --- or when looking for scripts that involve cropping or clipping a video/movie file, use a keyword like 'crop' or 'clip'.